What are Weingarten Rights?

 What is the difference between Quarterly Dues and Work Fees (also called Work Dues)?

-Quarterly Dues pay for your membership in our parent union I.A.T.S.E., District 2 as well as membership in Local Labor Council's and Federations whose jurisdiction we work in.
+Quarterly Dues pay for your membership in our parent union I.A.T.S.E., District 2, as well as membership in Local Labor Council's and Federations whose jurisdiction we work in.
 These costs are covered by your Quarterly Per Capita Dues.
-The rate increases are voted on during the budgeting process in October and usually set for a 4 year period.
 Quarterly dues are owed in January, April, July, and Oct.
 They can be paid annually, semi-annually, or quarterly.

 Work fees are the % of your wages that the employer with-holds from your pay and sends to the Local.
-The % is determined by member vote any time the Executive Board determines a change is needed (last increase was in 2012).
-These fees cover the cost of our office space, salary for the Office Staff, and other operating costs.
-The Staff run the office, coordinate training, negotiate contracts, dispatch workers to job sites, provide support and contract adherence and much more.
+These fees cover the cost of our office space, salary for the office staff, and other operating costs.

-What is the difference between an applicant and a member?
+What is the difference between a Registered Worker and a Member?

-A worker is registered for work with Local 784, available to work but has not completed the following: worked 30 days, completed application, paid initiation fee (or started payment plan), been sworn in at a membership meeting.
+A Registered Worker is; registered for work with Local 784, available to work but has not completed the following: worked 30 days, completed application, paid initiation fee (or started payment plan), been sworn in at a membership meeting.

 What are my health insurance options?